sahays/sahays.github.io/_posts/2024-03-01-developing-partiql-postgres-extension.md

 ### Design Principles

-- **Performance Optimization**: Ensuring that the translation and execution of PartiQL queries do not adversely affect PostgreSQL's performance.
+- **Minimum latency**: Ensuring that the translation and execution of PartiQL queries do not adversely affect PostgreSQL's performance.
 Strategies include leveraging existing PostgreSQL optimization mechanisms and introducing specific optimizations for handling PartiQL queries.

 - **Seamless Integration**: The extension will integrate smoothly with PostgreSQL, requiring minimal configuration changes and allowing users to employ PartiQL queries alongside traditional SQL queries without disruption.